faern/showcase-aws-lc-binary-size/README.md

 # showcase-aws-lc-binary-size

 Minimal repro for the aws-lc-rs binary size regression vs ring, and the CFLAGS workaround.

-Does an HTTPS GET to `https://am.i.mullvad.net/json` and prints the response.
+This program does an HTTPS GET to `https://am.i.mullvad.net/json` and prints the response.
+But that is not important.
+We only build this to check the binary size.

 ## Run the benchmark